kashansunday/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Simplicity and readability enhance collaboration, reduce bugs, and often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which may cause more problems than it solves.
 It reminds programmers to prioritize clarity and functionality initially, and address optimizations later when there's concrete evidence indicating a need for them.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the overall goal and break it down into smaller tasks.
+Create a plan with deadlines and milestones to keep yourself on track.
+Planning ahead will also help prevent last-minute panic and stress.
+ ..